 This article is brought to you in association with Brittany Ferries.
 They offer great value Spanish holiday deals sailing into the cities of Bilbao and Santander from the UK.

-For anyone heading out to the Spanish Basque country, here’s a quick rundown of ten things you absolutely must eat (or drink) during your time in Northern Spain.
+For anyone heading out to the Spanish Basque country, here’s a quick rundown of ten things you absolutely must eat (or drink) during your time in Spanish Basque Country.

 Best things to eat and drink in the Basque Country